 There is this joke: “Once, there was a Scotsman who loved his wife so much he almost told her.”

-All joking aside, I think they are much friendlier than the English.
-I’ve had a few people starting conversations with me on buses, while the same thing would be considered weird af in England.
-If I accidentally make eye contact with someone in a coffeeshop, I can expect that person to give me a smile.
-It’s very normal to go to a pub and share table with strangers.
-I guess they kinda have to, since pubs here are always so crowded.
+All joking aside, I find the Scots friendly, at least much more than their neighbors.
+I’ve had a few people starting conversations with me on buses, while the same thing would be considered weird in England.
+If I accidentally make eye contact with someone in a coffee shop, I can expect that person to give me a smile.
+It’s very normal to go to a pub and share a table with strangers.
+I guess they have to, since pubs here are always so crowded.

 If you think the English accent is sexy, wait until you hear the Scots speak.
-My god I love their accent.
-Unlike the English, they actually pronounce “t” and they swallow syllables in way that makes panties drop.
-I need more people with Scottish accent in my life.
+I love their accent.
+Unlike the English, they actually pronounce “t” and they swallow syllables in a way that makes panties drop.
+I need more people with the Scottish accent in my life.

 They don’t have street bazaars like in India or giant shopping malls like in Thailand, but they have Topshop and it’s legit.
 We went there 3 times a month and we got something every time.
 Their kilts are also super cute.
 That’s about it, really.

-Sorry gun enthusiasts, by laws, no one should have any reason for a hand gun in Scotland.
+Sorry gun enthusiasts, by law, no one should have any reason for a handgun in Scotland.
 Their Olympics shooting team has to fly to England to practice.
 Scot policemen are not armed.
 If you see a policeman with a gun then something bad has happened.
 Tbh I don’t even know why I know this.

-Edinburgh is a city of a perfect size: big enough to always have something interesting going on and small enough for everything to be in a walking distance.
+Edinburgh is a city of a perfect size: big enough to always have something interesting going on and small enough for everything to be within walking distance.
 As my friend Emily put it: “Edinburgh is ridiculously pretty.”
-Everywhere you see is picture perfect.
+Everywhere you see is picture-perfect.
 Now, only if you could get the sun up to take that picture.